Congregate Settings

 Outbreak Line List

-Please use the templates below in either print format or PDF fillable format for reporting of cases to the Infection Prevention and Control team at Ottawa Public Health.
+Please use the template below for reporting of cases to the Infection Prevention and Control team at Ottawa Public Health.
+The template can be filled electronically or printed for use:

 Back to top